taplytics/taplytics-ios-sdk/README.md

 )
 ```

-#### Testing Codeblocks
+#### Testing Code Experiments

 Implementing the TaplyticsDelegate is not necessary to properly run code-based experiments.
 But with code experiments you will only see the changes when the runCodeExperiment block is actually excecuted, so when you switch between variations you might not see changes until the view has been reloaded.
-If you would like to see these changes when you change variations, you will have to implement the TaplyticsDelegate.
+If you would like to see these changes when you change variations (for example when you shake a development build and choose a different variation to test), you will have to implement the TaplyticsDelegate.

 1. Add the TaplyticsDelegate to your Class